Mc-Zen/tidy/src/utilities.typ

   return style-functions
 }

-/// Get the local name for string with the given language.
+/// Get the local name for a string with the given language.
 #let get-local-name(
   /// String to get the local name for -> str target,